MainulDip/iOS-study/SwiftUI-100-Days/SwiftUI-1.md

 // asking Swift to create an Objective-C string range using the entire length of all our characters let range = NSRange(location: 0, length: word.utf16.count)

+// misspellings in our word, if no error found, will return NSNotFound,
+// Objective-C has no Optional?, so we have to deal with that let misspelledRange = checker.rangeOfMisspelledWord(in: word, range: range, startingAt: 0, wrap: false, language: "en") let allGood = misspelledRange.location == NSNotFound
 ```